gogomillan/holbertonschool-higher_level_programming/0x15-javascript-web_jquery/README.md

 * Now you can see the `index.html` file and the other `.html` files

 ### Using the browser:
-According to the previous steps either using git or using ZIP use then a browser to see the `index.html` file or each `.html` file your are interested in.
+According to the previous steps either using git or using ZIP, it is necessary to use then a browser to see the `index.html` file or each `.html` file you are interested in.

 ## Challenges